chrisnorman7/game-server-base/README.md

 * command_class - The class used by the command decorator.
 See examples/chatroom.py for an example of a modified command_class.
 * commands - The commands which have been added with the command decorator.
 * connections - A list of all the connected clients.
-* banned_hosts - A list of banned hosts.
-Incoming connections are checked against this list if using the default run method.
 * started - Used by the run method to store a datetime object representing when the server was started.

 #### Methods

+* is_banned - Return whether a provided host is banned and should not be allowed to connect.
 * run - Run the server and start waiting for connections.
 * handle_line - A method which is passed a connection object and a line of text and attempts to parse it as a command.
 Could be overridden for example to provide functionality similar to MOO's `read()` builtin.
 * huh - Called when no commands are found.